-CEO calls on China's policy makers to establish a mechanism to facilitate mergers and acquisitions between auto companies, amid widespread discussions over HiPhi's production halt.
+CEO calls on China's makers to establish a mechanism to facilitate mergers and acquisitions between auto companies, amid widespread discussions over HiPhi's production halt.

 (A screenshot shows Li Xiang, founder, chairman and CEO of Li Auto, speaking in a video.)